 The last filter you’ll want to set is a minimum of 10 Domain Authority or DA.
 So the main reason why setting these filters and these minimums is that we want to get rid of low-quality domains that are just going to waste our time when we’re trying to go through these domains and try to qualify these domains.
 And so anything that has less than a DA 10 or less than a Trust Flow of 10 is probably not going to be a great opportunity.
 This isn’t always the case, but in many cases, any domains with metrics lower than those minimums probably are not the ones you want to pursue.
 You can constantly adjust the slider, but just for this example, we’re gonna keep these minimums.

 So go ahead and keep all of these listing types on.
-And as far as the industries, I would just do all industries for now.
-Because this category selection is based on Majestic’s Topical Trust Flow Topics.
+And as far as the industries, I would just do all industries for now because this category selection is based on Majestic’s Topical Trust Flow Topics.
 If you’re trying to get a wider pool of domains, you probably just wanna keep it as all industries.
-But if you wanna get more specific and target domains that are very relevant to your business, if you’re doing the merger technique this might be a good idea, then you would want to set the specific industry.
+But if you wanna get more specific and target domains that are very relevant to your business, if you’re doing the merger technique, this might be a good idea, then you would want to set the specific industry.

 But for now, let’s just do all industries.
 And then also, I’m just going to set .com, .net, and .org for the TLDs.
 And then just hit search.
 And there are more advanced options that you can pick, but for this particular example, we’re just gonna keep it as simple as possible.

 So what you’re gonna notice right away is that these expiring domains come with a very high price tag.
-And the reason for that is because these have a lot of value because they haven’t been spanned in the past a lot of the time, and they usually have really good link profiles.
+And the reason for that is that these have a lot of value because they haven’t been spanned in the past a lot of the time, and they usually have really good link profiles.
 So you’re gonna have people competing in auctions to get these domains because they know their value.
 And so that drives the prices up.
 So your goal is ultimately to find domains that are not overvalued.

 So let’s look at this website here, and we’ll determine whether it is overvalued or undervalued.
 So it is currently at $2400 for this domain.
 So now our goal is to see if this domain is actually worth $2400 in value.
 So what I’m gonna do is I’m gonna take this domain, and I’m gonna through it into AA Trust, and we’re gonna analyze the link profile.
 So right away, I can see that this domain is probably using some blog network to fuel or grow its authority.
 So this is definitely a domain that is not worth that price.